The Curtiss Helldiver, despite

 responsible for the destruction of more Japanese targets than

 any other aircraft.
-Joining the Douglas
+The Helldiver joined the Douglas

 SBD Dauntless as the primary attack/bombing planes for the

-US Navy.
+U. S. Navy (USN).
 The plane was so valuable in the Pacific theater that

 the Navy accepted nearly every plane produced.

-The Curtiss SB2C single-engine dive-bomber
+In late 1943, the Curtiss SB2C single-engine dive-bomber

 A total of 26 aircraft (out of 450 ordered) were delivered to the British Royal Navy's Fleet Air Arm, where they were known as the Curtiss Helldiver I. Postwar, surplus aircraft were sold to the navies of other countries.